stockphrase/no-silo/content/courses/workshops/bibliographic-management.md

 On one particular fall day my brother and I were horsing around instead of working.
 We were just little kids, and we would have preferred to be doing anything other than this job.
 So we raked a series of trails through the yard and chased each other, pretending that we were in the video game [Pac-Man](https://www.google.com/logos/2010/pacman10-i.html).

 My Dad got frustrated with us and sat us down to teach us a lesson.
-"Boys," he said, "the job is the job.
-It has to get done.
-What you're doing is making extra work for yourselves."
+"Boys," he said, "what you're doing is making extra work for yourselves."
 Gesturing to our system of trails with a leather-gloved hand, he said, "Never rake the same ground twice."

 That last line has stayed with me for a long time.
 And I think it is pretty good advice for students and researchers.